-See my upcoming book out this autumn HERE!
+See my book HERE!

 Please can you let me know the recipe and technique for your gorgeous stripey swirl melts?
 I cannot find it anywhere online!
 They were so beautiful – like little roses.

 Really loving this series of GBBO.
 Your creations are so interesting.

 Thank you Jennifer – Melting Moments recipe now up on the blog!
 M-A 😀

 Mary-Anne you are such a dreamboat!
 Please bring out a book!